 Federal Direct Consolidation Loans:

 A Consolidation Loan allows students to combine one or more of your federal education loans into a new loan that offers you several advantages such as one monthly payment, flexible repayment options, or reduced monthly payments.
 Before making a decision to consolidate your federal student loans, consider factors such as the affordability of your monthly payments, the number of payments you need to make to multiple lenders, the interest rates on each of your loans, and how much you are willing to pay over the long term.
-For more information, call the Federal Direct Consolidation at 1-800-557-7392 or visit the Consolidation links below.
+For more information, call the Student Loan Support Center at 1-800-557-7392 or visit the Federal Student Aid website.

 Students enrolled before May 2009, will have borrowed loans through the Federal Family Education Loan Program (FFELP).
 Students enrolled after June 1, 2009, will borrow loans through the Federal Direct Loan Program.
 Therefore, students must be aware of multiple lenders.
-It is recommended that you visit the NSLDS Student Access website.
-NSLDS provides a central database for student aid and allows students access to view information from schools, guaranty agencies, the Direct Loan program, as well as other programs; which is a valuable tool in managing your federal student loan information.
+It is recommended that you visit the Federal Student Aid website.
+The site provides a central database for student aid and allows students access to view information from schools, guaranty agencies, the Direct Loan program, as well as other programs; which is a valuable tool in managing your federal student loan information.

 You will need your Federal Student Aid ID, FSA ID, to access the website; you have used the FSA ID when electronically signing your loans or when completing your FAFSA.